Do I Need a Lawyer to Sell My House in Florida?

 When You Should Hire a Lawyer

-Some situations genuinely call for legal representation.
+Some situations call for legal representation.
 If your sale involves any of the following, budget $500 to $5,000 for an attorney depending on complexity:

 Situation Typical Attorney Cost